bebsworthy/vertx-kotlin-service-starter/README.md

 # vertx-kotlin-service-starter

-This has for objective to be a basic application that explores the capabilities of vert.x & Kotlin to build microservices.
+This has for objective to be a basic application that explores the capabilities of vert.x & Kotlin to build micro-services.

 It does not provide any actual useful functionality :)